tomjamtin/echox/website/content/guide/http_server.md

 }
 ```

-Following is equivalent to `Echo.StartH2CServer`
+Following is equivalent to `Echo.StartH2CServer` previous example
 ```go
 func main() {
   e := echo.New()